As the 19th century barreled towards the 20th, a profound reevaluation of established gender roles manifested in the confluence of burgeoning...

-Augustus John was a controversial Welsh painter, brother of Gwen John.
-A wealthy celebrity, he had wives, partners and many mistresses plus several children.
-James Dickson Innes was a lesser-known painter, also Welsh, and in poor health with TB, made worse by drinking, fighting and womanising.
+Augustus John was a controversial Welsh painter, the brother of Gwen John.
+A wealthy celebrity, he had wives, partners, and many mistresses plus several children.
+James Dickson Innes was a lesser-known painter, also Welsh, and in poor health with tuberculosis, made worse by drinking, fighting, and womanizing.
 The third in this trio was Australian painter Derwent Lees whose wife Lyndra was a former model of Augustus John.
 All stays in the family.

-The British public was used to rather idealised and romanticised paintings of the wilderness.
+The British public was used to rather idealized and romanticized paintings of the wilderness.
 The Victorian academic world set tight constraints on what was acceptable.
 But then along came the Post-Impressionists and the Fauvists.
-Artists like Henri Matisse, Pablo Picasso, Georges Seurat, Vincent van Gogh, Paul Gauguin, and Paul Cézanne were storming the art world with their new styles, reacting against the naturalistic depictions of light and colour favoured by the Impressionists.
+Artists like Henri Matisse, Pablo Picasso, Georges Seurat, Vincent van Gogh, Paul Gauguin, and Paul Cézanne were storming the art world with their new styles, reacting against the naturalistic depictions of light and color favored by the Impressionists.

-But at this exact same time, in North Wales, Innes was touring the landscape, sleeping in the open, looking for something to paint.
+But at this exact same time, in North Wales, Innes was touring the landscape, sleeping in the open, and looking for something to paint.
 And he found it – the mountain known as Arenig Fawr.
-It is said that Edward Spenser based his epic sixteenth century poem The Faerie Queene here.
-For Innes it was love at first sight.
+It is said that Edward Spenser based his epic 16th-century poem The Faerie Queene here.
+For Innes, it was love at first sight.

-The Arenig School pioneered a style of ‘automatic’ painting.
+The Arenig School pioneered a style of automatic painting.
 The three men would roam the hills from dawn to dusk in all weathers.
-When inspiration struck, when the clouds cleared or when the sunlight hit the mountain in a particular way, they would stop and paint, quickly getting oil onto board before the scene changed.
-These three artists produced some of the most dramatic and impressionistic landscape paintings of the 20th century.
+When inspiration struck, when the clouds cleared, or when the sunlight hit the mountain in a particular way, they would stop and paint, quickly getting oil onto the board before the scene changed.
+These three artists produced some of the most dramatic Impressionist landscape paintings of the 20th century.
 Even now, a hundred years later, people make pilgrimages to this part of remote rural Wales to pay homage.

-The painters became involved with the Kale (Welsh Romanies).
+The painters of Arenig School became involved with the Kale (Welsh Romanies).
 It isn’t clear how much interest they took in the true history and culture of the Kale, it seems this was more likely an escapist fantasy, where the artists dressed up and camped out in caravans.
-Their partying, dancing, drinking and fighting was legendary.
+Their partying, dancing, drinking, and fighting were legendary.

-Over two years at Arenig Fawr the artists produced hundreds of paintings.
+Over the two years at Arenig Fawr, the artists produced hundreds of paintings.
 In 1913 the Exhibition of Modern Art in the USA exhibited all the European greats.
-Alongside them hung Augustus John, James Dickson Innes and Derwent Lees.
+Alongside them hung Augustus John, James Dickson Innes, and Derwent Lees.
 The show was a triumph.